Reach Lift Truck Personal Simulator

 - Approximate weight: 50 lbs.
 (23 kg) when empty, up to 100 lbs.
 (46 kg) when full (depending upon the Replica Controls.)

-Multi-Purposing with Forklift Personal Simulator
+Multi-Purposing with Stand Up Counterbalanced Lift Truck Personal Simulator

 Reach Lift Truck simulation software features many software options to configure what you see and do, to reproduce the operator controls and steering behaviour of the most common kinds of (real) reach lift trucks.